 Sculpture, Art and Other Important Subjects

-Paintings, doodles, videos & other elegant devices to cover up wall fissures by Marco Bigliazzi
+Paintings, doodles & other art by Marco Bigliazzi

 Stuff about Alexander Rosado - Artist and Consciousness Geek in Paradise

 art, sketch, portrait, lifedrawing, landscape, seascape, water color

 Imaginative and atmospheric art inspired by music...